degreepath/auditor/tests/snapshots/2018-19/major/nursing.md

 > This is the set of requirements for the 2018-19 Bachelor of Arts “Nursing” major from St. Olaf College.

 # Nursing
-For this major, you must complete all of the following requirements:
+For this major, you must complete “Prerequisites”, “Requirements”, and “Ethics”.

-- “Prerequisites”
-- “Requirements”
-- “Ethics”
-- “Recommended” (optional)

 ## Prerequisites
 > Note: These courses must be completed before beginning level III nursing courses.